google/WebFundamentals/TRANSLATION.md

 3. Create the article in the same directory hierarchy but under this new directory.
 4. Translate the article
 5. Translate the article YAML metadata
-	a.
-Localize the title
+	1. Localize the title
-	b.
-Localize the description
+	2. Localize the description
-	c.
-Localize the introduction
+	3. Localize the introduction
-	e.
-Localize the notes (if present)
+	4. Localize the notes (if present)
-	f.
-Localize the key-takeaways (the TLDR's if present).
+	5. Localize the key-takeaways (the TLDR's if present).
 6. Give yourself some credit by adding your details to the contributors file and add your name to the "translators:" property.